beezwax/WP-Publish-to-Apple-News/readme.txt

 1.

 == Changelog ==

+= 1.2.0 =
+* Added a live preview of the font being selected (macOS only).
+* Added a live preview of formatting settings (font preview in macOS only).
+* Switched to the native WordPress color picker for greater browser compatibility.
+* Added a framework for JSON validation and validation for unicode character sequences that are symptomatic of display issues that have been witnessed, though not reproduced, in Apple News.
+* Broke out Action_Exception into its own class file for cleanliness.
+* Added direct support links to every error message.
+* Added better formatting of multiple error messages.
+* Added unit tests for the Apple_News and Admin_Apple_Notice classes.
+* Added new unit tests for Push.

 = 1.1.9 =
 * Updated the logic for bundling images for the Apple News API's new, stricter MIME parsing logic.